Cardiac Physiological Pacing for Pacemaker (CPP)

 After surgery, patients should avoid strenuous activity for about a month, but do not need to remain entirely sedentary during the recovery period.
 “I don’t want them to get a frozen shoulder.
 So I want them to move their left arm freely, but keep left elbow below the shoulder for four weeks,” said Eskander.

-Most patients are able to manage post-operative pain simply with Tylenol or Ibuprofen.
+Most patients are able to manage post-operative pain simply with Tylenol or ibuprofen.

 Risks of CPP Surgery